 How Much Is My Franklin half dollar (1948-1963) Worth?

 By James Bucki, About.com Guide

 Image Courtesy of: Heritage Auction Galleries, Ha.com

-This guide is intended to give you an idea of how much your Franklin half dollars minted from 1948 to 1963 are worth.
-The table listed below provides average coin values based upon the condition of the coin.
+This guide is intended to give you an estimate of the price and value of your Franklin half dollars minted from 1948 to 1963.
+The table listed below provides average coin values and prices based upon the condition of the coin.
 If the coin shows evidence of wear on it due to being used in commerce, it considered "circulated."
 If it was never used, then it is classified as "uncirculated."
-The pictures below illustrate examples of each condition.
+The pictures below illustrate examples of each condition or grade.
 You cannot increase a coin's value by cleaning it.
-In reality, a coin that has been cleaned worth considerable less and any coin dealer will be able to spot a cleaned coin immediately.
-Therefore, never, never, never clean your coins.
+In reality, a coin that has been cleaned is worth considerably less and coin dealers will be able to recognize a cleaned coin immediately.
+Therefore, never clean your coins.

 Introduction to Coin Values

 There are many factors that go into determining the value of your coins.
 First of all an understanding of how the coin market works is essential.
 If a coin dealer runs out of 1949-S Franklin half dollars, he cannot order more from the mint because the mint does not make coins dated 1949 anymore.
 The coin dealer must replenish his supply by buying coins from other dealers or people wanting to sell their coins.
 What he pays you for that coin is known as the "wholesale price" or "value."
 If you want to buy that 1949-S coin from the coin dealer, that is known as the "retail price" or "price."